 GP: The front bathroom toward Birmingham where the storm was coming from.
-It was just like you could go in and use it.
+It did not have - it was just like you could go in and use it.
 The lights were off, and that's the only difference.
 Then my back little utility room on the side of the house, not touched.
 So, it's just unreal to say what a tornado's going to do.
-I don't feel good in a basement anymore.
+Because the basement, I don't feel good in a basement anymore.
 But anyway, we went around the curb, and that night it was almost dark.
 There was a long house on the corner, a big, ranch style with a swimming pool.
-It was for sale.
+I told my husband, I said - It was for sale.
 I said, "I know one thing, that's not what I want [laughter]."
 I knew I didn't want a great, big ranch house with a swimming pool at our age.
-But next door-and it had already gotten dark-there was something in the yard.
+But next door - and it had already gotten dark - there was something in the yard.
 But I didn't know what it was.
 There was a cute, little house cottage-looking with a nice front porch.
 Good.
 It had a good curb appeal.
 I said, "Well, that was a cute house."
-Well, we went around with my daughter later.
-She got on it, and she liked it.
+Well, we went around.
+My daughter, later, she got on it, and she liked it.
 But anyway, she went on Zillow.
 I had never heard of Zillow.